-Why Aren’t There More Women in Automotive in 2017?
+Why Aren’t There More Women in Automotive?

 Last month, I attended the Women in Automotive conference in Orlando, Florida, with a room full of strong, innovative women.